 A similar Active Shooter protocol used by CUNY campuses is Avoid-Barricade-Confront (A-B-C).
 It is recommended for high-rise buildings.
 In November 2015, New York City became the first municipality in the nation to require active shooter protocol training to all occupants of high-rise buildings.
 Although all NYC high-rise office buildings are required to have Fire Safety Emergency Action Plans (FS/EAP), which include conducting regular trainings and drills, these EAP's may not apply during active shooter incidents, given the unpredictability of these events.
 If possible, an announcement will be made informing building residents that an active shooter is present in the building and to immediately active A-B-C protocols.
-Such announcements will not contain specific direction, since doing so may inform the attacker of the residents' whereabouts in the building.
+Such announcements will not contain specific direction, since doing so may inform the attacker of the residents' whereabouts in the building-or that information may not be available.
 Please note that the order of this strategy is not hard line.
-Depending on your situation, you may find it more beneficial to barricade yourself before avoiding the shooter.
-However confronting the shooter should be used as your last resort.
+Depending on your situation, you may find it more beneficial to barricade yourself before avoiding the shooter/assailant.